DmitriyMX/LibBot/README.md

 <b>How do I use it?</b>
 --------

-If you would like to see some examples, check out the examples package in the library's source.
+If you would like to see some examples, check out the source code in the example folder.

 <b>Building the Source</b>